Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Class: PrimaryResource

-This is a primary resource: the object of study, such as a literary work, film, or recording of natural discourse
+The object of study, such as a literary work, film, or recording of natural discourse

 ### Subclass of